jpwrobinson/grazing-gradients/README.md

 # grazing-gradients

+## Grazing functions - update

+I've applied current best practice for estimating cropping and browsing functions.
+We are waiting on Andy Hoey for bite size data but I think he's in the field just now.
+Just to summarise what's going on:

+Cropper bite rates do not scale with body size, but we expect bite volume to increase with body mass.
+Marshell & Mumby (2015, J. Exp.
+Mar.
+Biol.) estimated algal consumption according to the energy requirements of herbivorous fish, which they took from a 1998 study of Caribbean fish and algal food quality (van Rooij et al. J. Fish.
+Biol.).
+Basically, cropping function can be worked out by:

+1. predict daily algal consumption for a fish of given mass
+2. scale up the hourly bite rate up to estimate number of bites in one day
+3. estimate the algae consumed per bite
+4. estimate the algae consumed per hour per hectare, given the observed bite rate

+If you do this, cropping function is pretty much predicted by biomass, and bite rate information doesn't add much information to grazing function.
+But this is best practice - so it will be good to demonstrate why in situ feeding observations are really important.

+For browsers, we don't have good information on nutritional quality of macroalgae.
+Best practice here is to estimate the mass standardized bite rate (Bellwood in several papers).
+This is just bite rate * body mass.
+Because we have very little species-level information on browser bites rates, this ends up with a very tight relationship between biomass and browsing function.
+Again, highlights the need for in situ feeding studies in different locations.

+I expect the scraper function analysis will be strongest.
+This function is most well-studied, and we have feeding observations for 24 out of 27 observed species already.

+Compile [03_function_models.Rmd](writing/models/03_function_models.Rmd) to see the figures behind this update.

+***

 ## Referencing with Rmarkdown

 We can use bibtex files and csl style files to generate reference lists in an R markdown document.
 Every reference software can export a bibtex library that contains unique 'citekeys' - we'll export our grazing-gradient library from Mendeley and keep the bibtex file in this repo.